GamePowerX/kekupload-server/docs/api/routes/remove.md

 <h2><a href="#">POST ~/r/{stream}</a></h2>

 Terminate an upload stream.
-See [workflow](../workflow) for more information.
+See <a href="../workflow">workflow</a> for more information.

 ## Params